 - Statewide assessments (i.e., California Assessment of Student Performance and Progress [CAASPP] System, which includes the Smarter Balanced Summative Assessments for students in the general education population and the California Alternate Assessments [CAAs] for English language arts/literacy [ELA] and mathematics given in grades three through eight and grade eleven.
-The CAAs have replaced the California Alternate Performance Assessment [CAPA] for ELA and mathematics, which were eliminated in 2015.
 Only eligible students may participate in the administration of the CAAs.
-CAA items are aligned with alternate achievement standards, which are linked with the Common Core State Standards [CCSS] for students with significant cognitive disabilities); and - The percentage of students who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical education sequences or programs of study
+CAAs items are aligned with alternate achievement standards, which are linked with the Common Core State Standards [CCSS] for students with the most significant cognitive disabilities); and - The percentage of students who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical education sequences or programs of study.

-CAASPP Test Results in English Language Arts/Literacy (ELA) and Mathematics for All Students
+CAASPP Test Results in English Language Arts/Literacy (ELA) and Mathematics for All Students Grades Three through Eight and Grade Eleven

-Subject Percent of Students Meeting or Exceeding the State Standards (grades 3-8 and 11) School District State 2014-15 2015-16 2014-15 2015-16 2014-15 2015-16 English Language Arts/Literacy 66 74 45 39 44 48 Mathematics 7 7 30 17 34 3
+Percent of Students Meeting or Exceeding the State Standards (grades 3-8 and 11) Subject School District State 2015-16 2016-17 2015-16 2016-17 2015-16 2016-17 English Language Arts/Literacy (grades 3-8 and 11) 74 61 39 33 48 48 Mathematics (grades 3-8 and 11) 7 19 17 14 36 37